-Revision Date Description Н December 2012 Updated for new BlueScale12.4.0 features, LTO-6 drives.
+Revision Date Description

 I May 2013 Updated for new BlueScale12.5.0 features.

 J November 2013 Updated for new BlueScale12.6.3 features.

 K July 2014 Updated for BlueScale12.6.26 features including TS1140 technology drives in T380 libraries.

 L April 2015 Update for BlueScale12.6.44.

 M October 2015 Update for LTO-7 support.

 N December 2017 Update for BlueScale12.7.05.

 O December 2019 Updated for BlueScale12.8.02.

 P May 2021 Updated for BlueScale12.8.06.

+Q October 2023 Updated Drive Test, Environmental, and Regulatory information.

+R May 2025 Updated for BlueScale12.8.06.05.

-- To make sure you have the most current version of this guide check the Spectra Logic Technical Support portal at support.spectralogic.com/documentation/user-guides/. - To make sure you have the release notes for the most current version of the BlueScale software, check the Spectra Logic Technical Support portal at support.spectralogic.com/ documentation/release-notes/. - You must sign into the portal before viewing Release Notes.
-The release notes contain updates to the User Guide since the last time it was revised.
+- To make sure you have the most current version of this guide check the Spectra Logic Technical Support portal at support.spectralogic.com/documentation/user-guides/. - To make sure you have the release notes for the most current version of the BlueScale software, check the Spectra Logic Technical Support portal at support.spectralogic.com/ documentation/release-notes/.